jhgilbert/single-file-html-app/README.md

 - a [builder](./builder/) package that can build the app programmatically in cases where you'd like to build different copies of the app containing different datasets
 - a [demo](./demo) package that shows how you might use the builder to create a distinct copy of the app

+Ready to get started?
+Skip to [the setup instructions](#setup-and-usage-instructions).

 ## Why would I use this?

 If you don't already have a good reason in mind, you probably shouldn't use this.
 A one-file bundle doesn't make sense for most production applications.
 But it's handy for creating prototypes and simple tools that are easy to share, with no env setup required.